ACCESS-NRI/access-hive.org.au/docs/getting_started/spack.md

 ### Clone the relevant git repositories

 !!! info
-    ACCESS-NRI maintains a fork of spack to enable back-porting fixes from more recent spack versions.
+    ACCESS-NRI maintains a [fork of Spack](https://github.com/ACCESS-NRI/spack) to enable back-porting fixes from more recent spack versions.
 This fork is the one used in these instructions.

 ```
 git clone -c feature.manyFiles=true https://github.com/ACCESS-NRI/spack.git --branch releases/v0.22